Carlos-Pach/BLE_WeatherMonitor/README.md

 Development board used for this project is STM32F4 Discovery.
-RTOS was used to handle multiple tasks such as: BME280 data retrieval, OLED data display, potentiometer OLED dimming, and ESP32 data transmission.
+RTOS was used to handle multiple tasks such as: BME280 data retrieval and transmission, OLED data transmission, potentiometer OLED dimming, and ESP32 data transmission.

 # BME280